SoK: Anti-Facial Recognition Technology: Attacking to Disrupt Face Pre-processing

-\para{Wearing custom designed physical objects.} Often users do not have access to face images to modify them.
+\begin{packed_itemize} \item {\em Directly modifying digital images.} Using AFR tools, users who post images online can directly add adversarial perturbations to these images before posting them (\eg~\cite{xue2020socialguard, treu2021fashion,chen2021naturalistic}).
+Properly perturbed images cannot be used by FR systems to extract any face information. \item {\em Wearing custom designed physical objects.} Often users do not have access to face images to modify them.
 An alternative way to ``inject'' adversarial perturbations into images is to carry or wear a physical object so that any camera taking a photo of the user will also capture a version of the adversarial perturbation.
-Along these lines, prior works have successfully translated face-detection-evading adversarial perturbations into makeup~\cite{cvdazzle, amnesty}, t-shirts~\cite{xu2020adversarial, wu2020making}, or stickers.

-\para{Placing a sticker on cameras.} An orthogonal approach involves transforming the adversarial perturbation into a translucent sticker that can be placed over a camera lens.
-This sticker imperceptibly modifies images taken by the camera to prevent people and faces from being detected in those images~\cite{zolfi2020translucent}.
+Along these lines, prior works have successfully translated face-detection-evading adversarial perturbations into makeup~\cite{cvdazzle, amnesty}, t-shirts~\cite{xu2020adversarial, wu2020making}, or stickers. \item {\em Placing a sticker on cameras.} An orthogonal approach involves transforming the adversarial perturbation into a translucent sticker that can be placed over a camera lens.
+This sticker imperceptibly modifies images taken by the camera to prevent people and faces from being detected in those images~\cite{zolfi2020translucent}. \end{packed_itemize}